stefanbogdanov1c/realmstead/README.md

 ### Instructions

 First off, after cloning this repo, run `npm install` to install all dependencies needed to run the Angular application.
 After that, use `npm start` to run it.

-To use the app properly, You must also turn on the API.
-Go into the `api/` directory, and run the command `nodemon .\index.js`.
+To get the data from database, the developer must turn on the server.
+That is done by running the `npm run api` command.
+Doing so will run the server in a terminal, which will react to any changes made by the developer.

 ### Developing

 Every feature must be done in a pull request.
-First off, pull all changes from the master branch, and after developing, the changelog must be updated.
-After that, all of the changes must be squashed and merged.
+First off, pull all changes from the master branch.
+After finishing up all of the changes made, also merge with the master branch.
+Create a pull request, and either review it yourself, or ask a peer to do so.
+After that, all of the changes must be squashed and merged back into the master branch.